Coherent transport in two-dimensional disordered potentials under spatially uniform SU(2) gauge fields

 Waves traveling along reciprocal paths in disordered media may interfere constructively, leading to an interference effect known as coherent backscattering (CBS) that has been observed for various waves~\cite{Kuga_1984,VanAlbada_1985,*Wolf_1985,Labeyrie_1999,Bayer_1993,Larose_2004,Jendrzejewski_2012a,Labeyrie_2012,Hainaut_2017}.
 CBS is sensitive to perturbations that break reciprocity~\cite{Sigwarth_2022_review}, such as external magnetic fields, which introduce an additional phase on the wave function.
 In solid state physics, the related phenomena of weak localization are observed in magnetoresistance measurements~\cite{Bergmann_1984_review,PA-Lee_1985_review} that are widely used to probe quantum interference effects in solids.
 Echo phenomena in response to dephasing pulses have also been studied~\cite{Micklitz_2015,Muller_2015,ZL-Li_2024}.

 Over the past decade, ultracold atoms have developed into an important platform for the study of disordered and quasiperiodic systems, as they allow for experimental control of interactions and spatial dimensionality.
 The small energy scales of cold atoms allow for direct, time-resolved observation, of density distributions in both real and momentum space.
-This has prompted studies of effects CBS, focusing on out-of-equilibrium time evolution~\cite{Cherroret_2012,Scoquart_2020,Cherroret_2021_review,Arabahmadi_2024,Kakoi_2024,Jendrzejewski_2012a,Labeyrie_2012,Hainaut_2018}.
+This has prompted studies of the effects of CBS, focusing on out-of-equilibrium time evolution~\cite{Cherroret_2012,Scoquart_2020,Kakoi_2024,Arabahmadi_2024,Cherroret_2021_review,Jendrzejewski_2012a,Labeyrie_2012,Hainaut_2018}.

 With spin--orbit coupling (SOC), which breaks spin-rotation symmetry while preserving time-reversal symmetry, the interference between different spin channels becomes destructive, and CBS is reduced.
 In solids, this leads to weak anti-localization~\cite{Hikami_1980,Bergmann_1984_review}.
 Weak anti-localization can also emerge from general couplings of internal degrees of freedom, such as in graphene~\cite{T-Ando_1998a,*T-Ando_1998b,McCann_2006,Y-Ando_2013_review}.
-SOC can be interpreted as a non-Abelian gauge field and can be emulated across various platforms~\cite{Bliokh_2015_review,Y-Yang_2024_review,Ma_2016,Rechcińska_2019,Y-Chen_2019,Polimeno_2021,Y-Li_2022,J-Wu2022}, including cold atoms~\cite{Galitski_2013_review,Ruseckas_2005,XJ-Liu_2009,Campbell_2011,YJ-Lin_2011,P-Wang_2012,*Cheuk_2012,Huang_2016,Z-Wu_2016,Leroux_2018,ZY-Wang_2021,Q-Liang_2024,Chetan_2025}.
+SOC can be interpreted as a non-Abelian gauge field and can be emulated across various platforms~\cite{Bliokh_2015_review,Y-Yang_2024_review,Ma_2016,Rechcinska_2019,Y-Chen_2019,Polimeno_2021,Y-Li_2022,J-Wu2022}, including cold atoms~\cite{Galitski_2013_review,Ruseckas_2005,XJ-Liu_2009,Campbell_2011,YJ-Lin_2011,P-Wang_2012,*Cheuk_2012,Huang_2016,Z-Wu_2016,Leroux_2018,Hasan_2022,ZY-Wang_2021,Q-Liang_2024,Madasu_2025}.
 With the advent of experimentally tunable non-Abelian gauge fields, the complex wave interference and transport phenomena arising from the interplay of disorder and general gauge fields have attracted attention.
-An important aspect, in addition to the competition between constructive and destructive interference, is the emergence of a new timescale originating from the SOC, distinct from the timescale determined by the disordered potential~\cite{Kakoi_2024}.
-In this Letter, we introduce a model that incorporates arbitrary spatially uniform SU(2) gauge fields, and a two-dimensional (2D) random potential.
+In this Letter, we consider a model that incorporates arbitrary spatially uniform SU(2) gauge fields and a two-dimensional (2D) random potential, and investigate the momentum- and time-resolved transport dynamics.
 We report the emergence of a transient peak offset from the exact backscattering direction, which coexists with a robust CBS dip.